-Students write, shoot, edit, produce and perform on-air and studio work for CougarCast, a biweekly television magazine show aired on MCN87, the campus television station.
-Staff of The Highlander, the university's award-winning student newspaper, publishes the print version biweekly and the online version each week at highlandernews.net.
-Students also contribute production and on-air talent to Cougar Radio, which streams worldwide at cougarradio.net.
-The literary magazine Instress is published each spring semester.
-It contains thought provoking short stories, poetry, essays, art, photography, music and other creative works of both students and faculty.
+Students write, shoot, edit, perform on-air, and do studio work for CougarCast, an award-winning biweekly television magazine show aired on MCN87, the campus television station.
+Staff members of The Highlander, the university's award-winning newspaper, publish a full color broadsheet print version biweekly and an online version each week at highlandernews.net.
+Students also contribute production and on-air talent to Cougar Radio, which streams worldwide on cougarradio.net.
+The university literary magazine Instress is published each spring.
+It contains thought-provoking stories, poetry, essays, art, photography, music, and other creative works of both students and faculty.